The last stop on our 2019 College Tour, which actually started in 2018.

 Heath checking out the historic display in the library.

 We went into the library and one of the parents asked if there were any books.
-Every library we’ve been to the first-third floors (depending on the school) have been dedicated to computer labs, group learning areas and usually a coffee shop.
+Every college library we’ve been to the first-third floors (depending on the school) have been dedicated to computer labs, group learning areas and usually a coffee shop.
 We didn’t get past the lobby area.
 Cade talked about the tutoring services offered.
 They have walk-in sessions, which is very convenient.
 Sometimes you just need a little help now and then.

 We walked past lots of academic buildings but we didn’t go in any or look in any classrooms, but they’re probably about the same as anywhere.
 Classes are pretty small, about 30 students, but introductory classes can be bigger.
 Students have to take a core curriculum.